gbdavid2/AimieSmiles/README.md

 2. When your file is ready export it to CSV

-3. Open AmimieSiles (You can either download the source and run from Xcode, or use the latest build found in /Builds/).
+3. Open AimieSmiles (You can either download the source and run from Xcode, or use the latest build found in /Builds/).

 4. Click on Load document